finettt/agent-go/docs/README.md

 ## Table of Contents

-- [**Architecture**](architecture.md): A deep dive into the system architecture, components, and data flow, including MCP integration and sub-agent systems.
+- [**Architecture**](architecture.md): A deep dive into the system architecture, components, and data flow, including MCP integration, sub-agent systems, and notes management.
-- [**Commands**](commands.md): A complete reference for all slash commands and CLI features, including MCP management and todo commands.
+- [**Commands**](commands.md): A complete reference for all slash commands and CLI features, including MCP management, todo commands, and notes management.
 - [**Configuration**](configuration.md): Detailed guidance on configuration options, environment variables, and file-based settings, including MCP server configuration.
 - [**Development Guide**](development.md): Instructions for setting up the development environment, running tests, and contributing to the project.
-- [**Examples and Best Practices**](examples.md): Practical examples, advanced workflows, and tips for using Agent-Go effectively, including MCP and todo management examples.
+- [**Examples and Best Practices**](examples.md): Practical examples, advanced workflows, and tips for using Agent-Go effectively, including MCP, todo management, and notes management examples.

 ## What's New